Theory of Biological Control

 Current Biological Controls in Asotin County

-Biological controls for the above weeds are well established in Asotin County.
-The Asotin County Weed Board distributes, free-of-charge, biological controls for diffuse knapweed, dalmatian toadflax, and poison hemlock.
-Since 2003 the Weed Board has been introducing new weevils for the control of puncturevine and a new moth for rush skeletonweed.
+The Asotin County Noxious Weed Control Board distributes, free-of-charge, biological controls for diffuse knapweed, dalmatian toadflax, and poison hemlock.
+Since 2003 the Weed Board has been introducing new weevils for the control of puncturevine, a moth for rush skeletonweed as well as a beetle for diffuse knapweed.
 When these populations become established, the Board will disperse them throughout the county.
-Please call the Weed Board to check on available biological controls (509) 243-2098.
+Please contact your ACNWCB members or the Program Coordinator to check on available biological controls.